bisq-network/bisq/CONTRIBUTING.md

 ### Use an editor that supports Editorconfig

 The [.editorconfig](.editorconfig) settings in this repository ensure consistent management of whitespace, line endings and more.
 Most modern editors support it natively or with plugin.
-See http://editorconfig.org for details. ([bisq-network/style#9](https://github.com/bisq-network/style/issues/9))
+See http://editorconfig.org for details.
+See also [bisq-network/style#10](https://github.com/bisq-network/style/issues/10).

 ### Additional style guidelines